 Perpetrators when behaving as such, do so because they believe they’ve just been victimized.

-The shouting, name calling, slandering or other verbal violence, and the silent treatment, the shutting down and abandoning, the walking away from people and the cutting people out of our lives without explanation to them – isn’t it true we don’t do these things to people as much as we are doing it to protect ourselves?
+The shouting, name calling, slandering or other verbal violence, and the silent treatment, the shutting down and abandoning, the walking away from people without explanation – isn’t it true we don’t do these things to people as much as we are doing it to protect ourselves?
 In a perpetrator’s mind, there is no other appropriate response.
 This is the mindset of self-defense.

 An actual need to protect themselves may or may not be present.
 In the first world, it is frequently the latter.
 But that’s not the point.
 The point is they believe they need to protect themselves, and that is enough of a reason to justify all sorts of behavior.
 I recall a memorized Bible verse from my childhood, a quote from Jesus, “Forgive them for they know not what they do.”